-Figure 7-4.
-Modify User Accounts
+Figure 7- 4.
+User Accounts Modify Table window - Modify

 Modify or delete an existing user account in the User Account Modify Table.
 To delete the user account, click on the Delete button.
 To change the password, type in the New Password and retype it in the Confirm New Password entry field.
 The level of privilege (Admin or User) can be viewed in the Access Right field.